nftsharing/2/README.md

 # Welcome to NFTSharingTop 2
+We are thrilled to announce the launch of multiple NFT collections, designed to bring boundless joy to our valued users.
+In the near future, we have exciting plans to introduce Real World Asset NFTs (rwaNFTs) that will be intricately intertwined with these collections.
+Our utmost desire is for all holders to revel in the sheer delight and enjoyment that these NFTs will bring.

 ## 3. Idol and Idiot
 [idolandidiot](https://opensea.io/collection/idolandidiot) is a collection of 18 unique NFTs living on the Ethereum blockchain.